Nordstrom/grafana2-cookbook/README.md

 These are only available for cookbooks that target Unix-like systems.
 Support for Windows targets is expected by the end of 2014.

-By default, these tests run against a Nordstrom RedHat 6.4 image, but this can be changed in the file .kitchen.yml.
+By default, these tests run against Centos 6.6 and Ubuntu 12.04 images, but this can be changed in the file .kitchen.yml.

 After converging in a virtual machine, ServerSpec tests are executed.